-As we travelled I noticed the river getting wider and Himanshu told us that in 2017, a huge landslide left the road to Batalik unusable as it caused the water levels of Indus to rise to a dangerous level Submerging a bridge and washing away the road leading to Batalik.
+As we travelled I noticed the river getting wider and Himanshu told us that in 2017, a huge landslide left the road to Batalik unusable as it caused the water levels of Indus to rise very high, submerging a bridge and washing away the road leading to Batalik.
 The landslide destroyed several homes as Indus grew to dangerous levels.
 Since then a new road has been constructed at a higher altitude but the portions of the old submerged road can still be seen underwater.
 One can still see the river dangerously undercutting parts of the mountains posing danger to the road and nearby villages in the future.

 Another hour on the road and we reached Mulbekh to see the four-hand Buddha.
 This 28 feet Buddha statue, the tallest one in Ladakh, is also one of the most popular ones.
 Perhaps because of it being on the National Highway that connects Srinagar to Leh (Via Kargil).

 While the statue stood on the roadside for a long time, a small monastery has now come up which completely encloses the statue.
 As per the information available there, it is said that the Buddha was carved here in the 1st century BC during the Kushan period.
 However, the studies point out that the carving is from the 7th Century.
-This Buddha statue does not have a crown, instead, there is a stupa lodged in the hair which a common attribute found in the Maitreya Buddha.
+This Buddha statue has a stupa lodged in the hair which a common attribute found in the Maitreya Buddha.

 In Ladakhi, the Maitreya Buddha is called Chamba.
-He has four hands; the lower left arm holds a water pot, or a kamandal, a constant in Indian and Kashmiri Buddhist iconography; the upper left arm has a flower; and the upper right arm, a rosary.
-As it is believed that the Maitreya Buddha will be born in a Brahmin family, he has a sacred thread across his chest.
+The Mulbekh buddha we saw had four hands; the lower left arm holds a water pot, or a kamandal, a constant in Indian and Kashmiri Buddhist iconography; the upper left arm has a flower; and the upper right arm, a rosary.
+Since it is believed that the Maitreya Buddha will be born in a Brahmin family, he also has a sacred thread across his chest.
 He is adorned with a pearl necklace, bangles and a belt.
 Also, on both sides of his legs, at the bottom, rows of devotees are carved, facing up to the Buddha.